j-farkas/DoctorLookUp/readme.md

 ## _Description_

-This allows people to look up doctors by name or ability to treat a given ailment and outputs them in a list based on proximity to epicodus
+This allows people to look up doctors by name or ability to treat a given ailment and outputs them in a list based on proximity to the selected city.

 ## _Known Bugs_